Eppo-exp/eppo-docs/docs/building-experiments/metrics/creating-metrics.md

 # Creating metrics

-Metrics are statistics like Revenue or Signups that you are interested in tracking in your experiment
+Metrics are statistics like "Revenue per User" or "Signup Rate" that Eppo will calculate for you.
+In order to create a metric, you first need to have set up a [Fact SQL Definition](/building-experiments/definitions/fact-sql) to point to the underlying data for your metric in your data warehouse.

 1. Navigate to **Metrics**, click **+Metric**, then select **User** as the subject of the metric